-Calligraphy, Thich Nhat HanhI spent six days at Magnolia Grove Monastery in Batesville, Mississippi with about 900 others in a mostly silent retreat with Thich Nhat Hanh (Thây) and a monastic community.
+Calligraphy, Thich Nhat HanhI was on retreat at Magnolia Grove Monastery in Batesville, Mississippi with about 900 others with Thich Nhat Hanh (Thây) and a monastic community.
 This is the second in a series of posts about my experience.
 The first post is here.
 (Posted in October 2013)

 I’m in one of six lines for dinner the first night.